 - Difficult labor and delivery or trauma during childbirth

 - Delivery of a large baby

-Certain factors may increase your risk of uterine prolapse:
+Factors that can increase your risk of uterine prolapse include:

 - One or more pregnancies and vaginal births

 - Giving birth to a large baby

 - Chronic constipation or frequent straining during bowel movements

 - Family history of weakness in connective tissue